YKWeyer/k8s-readiness-watcher/README.md

 # Kubernetes readiness watcher

-**Kubernetes readiness watcher** creates a docker container whose only job is to request the status of one specified service using the Kubernetes API, and success when the endpoint is ready.
+**Kubernetes readiness watcher** is a docker container whose only job is to request the status of a service using the Kubernetes API, and success when the endpoint is ready.
 It is meant to be used as an initContainer, preventing the pod to launch further containers until the required services are ready to be consumed.